w3c/wai-tutorials/source/tables/irregular.html.erb.md

 order: 3
 ---

-Sometimes it is hard for assistive technology to determine which columns or row to associate with a specific header cell.
+Sometimes it is impossible for assistive technology to determine which columns or row to associate with a specific header cell.

 `Scope` is the attribute used to define the direction and range of data cells that are covered by a header cell.
 For example, a `scope` value `row` denotes that a header cell applies to the entire row.
 Similarly, a header cell that spans three columns and has the `scope` value `colgroup` only applies to the data cells in the three columns that it spans.